sofwerx/weekly-activity-report/cybercity/jet/week9.md

 ### Objective

-Run benchamrk tests on the Jetson AGX Xavier and finsihed up Cyberville project
+Run benchamrk tests on the Jetson AGX Xavier and wrap up Cyberville project

 ### Work I Did

 Ran glmark2 benchmark on both the Xavier and TX2 for comparison.
 Created PechaKucha slides show presentation and set up time to practice.
+Refined SolidWorks drawings of Cyberville project

 ### Follow up